muut/io-client/README.md

 5. User performs logout.
 Most actions aren't permitted for anonymous users (such as posting and liking) so the relevant UI elements should be disabled or hidden.

+Please look for the commented [source code](demo/app.html) of our [demo application](//muut.com/io-demo) to see how all the above are tied together.

 ## Properties